 Environmental stewardship is important to Maggie.
 She strives to reuse water, reduce electricity use, and limit use of hazardous materials as much as possible in her work.

-Maggie first stated to make pottery in middle school when she took a pottery class, and she enjoyed pottery classes in high school too.
+Maggie first started to make pottery in middle school when she took a pottery class, and she enjoyed pottery classes in high school too.
 In college she took a pottery class to fulfill a basic art requirement, and on the encouragement of the professor, became an art major with a concentration in pottery.
 After college, she worked in a pottery studio and opened her own pottery business after a few years.
 She loves making pottery and works every day, concentrating on hand throwing and glaze effects that are designed to run together.